DevExpress/testcafe-studio-docs/documentation/user-interface/fixture-editor.md

     You can click the webpage's URL to open the webpage in the browser.

 * The test list - Displays tests included to the fixture.
-The tests' rows are clickable and lead to the [Test](test-editor.md) editor.
+You can click a test's row to open the test in the [Test](test-editor.md) editor.

 ![Fixture editor](../../images/user-interface/fixture-editor.png)